Nationally Ranked Locally Trusted | (303) 436-6000

 Yes.
 ACUTE will make an effort to accommodate some dietary restrictions with your understanding that this is an eating disorder treatment program.

 Yes.
 ACUTE will make an effort to accommodate some dietary restrictions with your understanding that this is an eating disorder treatment program.
 Some dietary restrictions may be challenged and all allergies and intolerances must be documented and verified in your medical history.
 ACUTE is unable to accommodate a strict Vegan diet.
-Some Kosher options are available but ACUTE is unable to accomodate a strict Kosher diet.
+Some Kosher options are available but ACUTE is unable to accommodate a strict Kosher diet.

 Can I supplement if I am unable to finish my meal?